 A second arrow to the same limb will kill.

 A two-handed attack striking a limb will cause death as the strike is considered to have cleaved through the limb and into another location.

 1 point to your torso is considered a mortal wound

 .Another hit point of damage to any location is death

 You, me, everybody, everybody dies in play.
 When you die you are out of play and may no longer interact with other players.
-It’s okay, there is no permanent death, and a good death is the best gift you can give to an opponent.
+Death occurs when a player is mortalled during combat and stays mortalled until the combat’s end or when a player takes additional damage after being mortally wounded.
+But, it’s okay, there is no permanent death, and a good death is the best gift you can give to an opponent.
 Blood curdling screams, a last gurgle, and final words from behind clenched teeth are great ways to go.
 Be creative, but try not to over do it.
 Fall where you are if possible, or move to a safe place and go down.
 Try and stay down and in place for the duration of the combat*.
 If you must move, move out quickly and away from other combat, hold your weapon upside down or put your hands on your head to identify yourself as a dead and out of play.